Military Readiness: Actions Needed to Further Implement Predictive Maintenance on Weapon Systems

 Open

-The Department of the Air Force concurred with this recommendation, stating that the Air Force Life Cycle Management Center's Rapid Sustainment Office serves as the center of excellence to support implementation of predictive maintenance.
-As of April 2023, DOD and the Air Force had not provided updates on efforts to implement this recommendation.
+The Department of the Air Force concurred with this recommendation.
+In January 2024, the Air Force stated it designated the Air Force Life Cycle Management Center's Rapid Sustainment Office to serve as the center of excellence to support implementation of predictive maintenance.
+To further align with the GAO recommendation, the Air Force stated it will need to create policy and funding support to govern implementation of predictive maintenance.
 When we confirm what actions the Air Force has taken in response to this recommendation, we will provide updated information.

 Department of the Army The Secretary of the Army should develop a comprehensive implementation plan for predictive maintenance, which includes action plans and milestones for current weapon systems, outcome-related goals and objectives, a process for evaluating progress, and a framework to develop and track milestones.
 (Recommendation 5)